Perre98/LeagueAutoAcceptCompiled/LeagueAutoAccept/README.txt

 2. Open your game and go into queue.
 3. Run AutoAcceptLeague.exe and go afk.

-OBS: this program might not work if your client is positioned on your secondary monitor, but idk since i havent tried it.
+Issue: This program might not work if your client is positioned on your secondary monitor, but idk since i havent tried it.